 Terms you need to know Do you need to submit an income tax return, and if so, by when?
-2 2.1 Individuals, trusts, the estate of a deceased person (deceased estates) and companies 2.2 Non-resident individuals, trusts and companies resident in South Africa What documents do you need to complete an income tax return?
-3 How to complete your income tax return 4 What should you do if you disagree with the assessment SARS has issued?
-5 How can we help you?
-6
+2.1 Individuals, trusts, the estate of a deceased person (deceased estates) and companies 2.2 Non-resident individuals, trusts and companies resident in South Africa What documents do you need to complete an income tax return? complete an income tax return?
+How to complete your income tax return 2 - 2